BruceZhaoR/adv-r/Vectors.md

 #> [1] "2018-08-02 CEST"
 ```

 [^tidyverse-datetimes]: The tidyverse provides the lubridate [@lubridate] package for working with date-times.
-It provides a number of convenient helpers all which work with the base POSIXct type.
+It provides a number of convenient helpers which work with the base POSIXct type.

 ### Exercises